 Air travel in China

 Given the country’s size, travellers in a hurry often prefer to take a domestic flight to get to their destination.
-But because flight delays are common, it may be better for passengers travelling shorter distances to use ground-based transport.
-Expats who want to fly to China and between cities should regularly check flight updates and details.
+As flight delays are common, it may be better for passengers travelling shorter distances to use ground-based transport.
+You should regularly check flight updates and details if you want to fly to China and between cities.

-Several airlines, including Air China, China Southern Airlines, China Eastern Airlines, Shenzhen Airlines and Shanghai Airlines, operate between the major cities and tourist destinations.
+Several airlines, including Air China, China Southern Airlines, China Eastern Airlines, and Shenzhen Airlines, operate between the major cities and tourist destinations.

 Perhaps unexpectedly, this also means that tickets bought in advance aren't cheaper.
-Instead, there's usually a lower fare for remaining seats closer to the date of departure.
-Planes are usually full during peak periods, so it's still best to book well ahead of time in these instances.
+Instead, seats are usually cheaper for seats closer to the departure date.
+Planes are typically full during peak periods, so it's best to book well ahead of time.

 Further reading